IndigoUnited/js-dejavu/README.md

 ### Signature check ###

+All functions are virtual functions, there it can be overriden except if it is classified as final.
-All functions are virtual functions.
-A method can override another if they obey their signature (their signature must be equal or augmented with additional optional arguments).
+Aditionally, if a method is abstract, a subclass can only implement/override if they obey their signature (must be equal or augmented with additional optional arguments).
 Arguments prefixed with a $ are evaluated as optional.
-The signature check for every abstract functions (interface functions are considered abstract) is made for every class, abstract class and interface.
+The signature check is done for all abstract functions (interface functions are also considered abstract).

 ```js
 var SomeAbstractClass = AbstractClass({